makiki99/h3templates/templates/ussr_cross/index.md

 ![](graph.png)

 * Map size: L or XL
-* Necropolis is banned, and cant spawn on the map.
+* Necropolis and Inferno are banned, and can't spawn on the map.
 * Taverns, Mineral Springs and Hermit's shacks have their maximum changed to 3.
 * Griffin Conservatories, Dragon Fly Hives, Red Towers, Wolf Raider Pickets, Experimental Shops, Skeleton Transformers and Quest artifacts are disabled.
 * The only dwelling that can spawn on the map is Hovel.
 This dwelling has its frequency increased to 1500.